kbond/ZenstruckFormBundle/README.md

     }
     ```

-    *Note:* to name your default tab to something other that *Default*, pass it as the second parameter
+    **Note:** to name your default tab to something other than *Default*, pass it as the second parameter
      to `GroupedFormView`

 4. In your template, include `grouped_form.html.twig` to render the form.